 Questions About H-2A

 The H-2A process and regulations can be complex.
 Our goal is to simplify it.
 We take care of the regulatory, documentation and logistical details for you, so you can be confident about hiring seasonal workers through H-2A.
 We’ve answered some of the common questions about the H-2A program below.
-If you have other questions, or you’re interested in hiring migrant workers to meet labor needs, contact us for more information.
+If you have other questions, or you’re interested in hiring agricultural guest workers to meet labor needs, contact us for more information.

 What types of jobs qualify for the H-2A program?